 Here’s a breakdown of key habits and patterns to help you out:

-• Summer Behavior: In the summer, bass always seek cooler, deeper waters during the day’s heat but can be found around cover, such as submerged structures or vegetation, early in the morning or late in the afternoon.
+- Summer Behavior: In the summer, bass always seeks cooler, deeper waters during the day’s heat but can be found around cover, such as submerged structures or vegetation, early in the morning or late in the afternoon.

 Conclusion